tara-morin/website/public/resume.md

 **EDUCATION**
 **University of Virginia**	                 Charlottesville, VA
 B.A. in Computer Science and B.A. in Cognitive Science	May 2025
-Relevant Coursework: Data Structures and Algorithms 1 & 2, Computer Systems and Organization, Research Methods and Data Analysis, HCI in Software Development, Machine Learning, Software Development Essentials
+Relevant Coursework: Data Structures and Algorithms, Research Methods and Data Analysis, HCI in Software Development, Machine Learning, Software Development Essentials, Software Engineering, Programming Languages
 **UVA in Greece Creative Interaction Design Program**, *UX Researcher and Designer*                                          May- June 2024

 * Interviewed over 50 tourists as potential users to assess their travel needs and challenges